gdkrmr/Euler.jl/README.md

 I have not tested if all the solutions are valid!
 I you think your solution is correct and the test is not, please let me know!

+# Note

+Pick your fight!
+There are 857 problems to solve!
+There will be many that you won't be able to understand.
+Just choose the ones you feel comfortable with!